MultiverseLearningProducts/SWE-APPRENTICE-SUCCESS/07/2-progressors/2-server-side-validation/README.md

 Any one of these approaches can be used to validate user input.
 However, it's important to note that they are not mutually exclusive.
 For example, we can use `express-validator` to validate the request body, and then use Sequelize validations to validate the data before saving it to the database.

+## Note About Challenges 🏆
+In [../challenge/app.js](../challenge/app.js), complete the `POST /guests` endpoint to pass the tests for Server Side Validation.
 ## #checkoutTheDocs 🔍
 - [express-validator documentation](https://express-validator.github.io/docs/)
 - [joi documentation](https://joi.dev/api/)